JHU-PL-Lab/www-fpse/coding.md

 **vim**: If you use `vim`, my condolances as it is woefully behind the times in spite of many band-aids added over the years.
 Still, if you have been brainwashed to believe it is good, type shell command `opam user-setup install` after doing the above  default `opam` install to set up syntax highlighting, tab completion, displaying types, etc. See [here](https://github.com/ocaml/merlin/blob/master/vim/merlin/doc/merlin.txt) for some dense documentation.

 **emacs**: See vim.
 Confession: I still use emacs a bit but am trying to wean myself.
 35-year-old habits die hard.
-Note you will need to also `opam install tuareg` to get emacs to work, and follow the instructions the install generates.
+Note you will need to also `opam install tuareg` to get emacs to work, and follow the instructions the install prints out.

 ### Real World OCaml